GAM-team/GAM/docs/Authorization.md

 * Click on Grant Access
 * Enter the new admin address in Principals
 * Click in the Select a role box
-* Type orgpolicy.policies.update in the Filter box
+* Type organization policy administrator in the Filter box
 * Click Organization Policy Administrator
 * Click Save
 * In the upper left click the three lines to the left of Google Cloud and select IAM & Admin